nellieangelova/DNTAW/README.md

 singularity run <image.simg>
 ```
 > When the workflow is done, check carefully if all the files that should have been spawned are present in your directories, as and their status in the *Summary.txt* file.
 Ignore any other file mentioned, that may be spawned intermediately and has already been deleted by the workflow a priori.
->> Note: The LGA and (especially) LSGA pipelines spawn a lot of files and data.
+>> Note: The pipelines spawn a lot of files and data.
 Bare in mind that you should have enough space before running them in your repositories.
-The needed space varies, because the round of for example the Pilon rounds are not predetermined, and thus the number of outputs is not known a priori.
+The needed space varies, and depends on things such as the amount and sizeof your initial data.

 ***
 #### Pipelines: